ReSuKiii/letmeplay/README.md

 With LetMePlay, you can now achieve that new top play on Harumachi Clover 3 mods without any problems! (except for skill issues, probably).

-But why not simply put dnd on discord ?
-Because i want notifications when i'm playing, just not while i'm playing  !

 ## Installation